-There are seven gardens surrounding the Prague Castle but The Royal Garden is historically the most important of them, created in 1534 for Ferdinand I. Originally a Renaissance garden, with some beautiful pieces of architecture inspired by Italian influences, it used to be a place, where the king and his family relaxed, played games and raised exotic plants.
-In the 16th century various garden architecture elements were added – Queen Ann’s Summerhouse, The Singing Fountain, Ball Game Hall, a greenhouse, Orangery, Fig House, The Lion House, etc. In the early 18 century, the garden was modified in the Baroque style.
+Seven gardens are surrounding the Prague Castle, but The Royal Garden is historically the most important of them, created in 1534 for Ferdinand I. Originally a Renaissance garden, with some beautiful pieces of architecture inspired by Italian influences, it used to be a place where the king and his family relaxed, played games and raised exotic plants.
+In the 16th-century various garden architecture elements were added – Queen Ann’s Summerhouse, The Singing Fountain, Ball Game Hall, a greenhouse, Orangery, Fig House, The Lion House, etc. In the early 18 century, the garden was modified in the Baroque style.
 Several Baroque statues by M. B. Braun have been preserved from this period.
-In the late 18th century, the garden was gradually transformed into an English park and in the 19th century, most of the fruit trees were replaced with decorative trees.
+In the late 18th century, the garden was gradually transformed into an English park, and in the 19th century, most of the fruit trees were replaced with decorative trees.

 There are two exceptional Renaissance buildings: the Belvedere (Royal Summer Residence) and the Royal Ball Game Hall, built in 1569.
 The garden is a beautiful place to stroll where you can see and some remarkable Renaissance and Baroque sculptures and fountains.
-Best time to visit is in the spring when thousands of tulips bloom in its immaculate beds.
-Also we should note that this was the place where tulips were first acclimatized to Europe.
+The best time to visit is in the spring, when thousands of tulips bloom in its immaculate beds.
+Also, we should note that this was the place where tulips were first acclimatized to Europe.

 Location: Prague Castle, U Prašného mostu.

 Open: daily 10 a.m. – 6 p.m.
 (April, October); daily 10 a.m. – 7 p.m.
 (May, September); daily 10 a.m. – 9 p.m.
 (June, July); daily 10 a.m. – 8 p.m.
 (August).

 Other names: Royal Garden by the Prague Castle; First Royal Garden, Zahrady Pražského hradu